 We are a clinical-stage biopharmaceutical company dedicated to improving the lives of patients suffering from debilitating and life-threatening diseases through the discovery, development, and commercialization of therapies that degrade disease-causing proteins.
-We use PROTAC® Discovery Engine, our proprietary technology platform, to engineer proteolysis targeting chimeras, or PROTAC® targeted protein degraders, which are designed to harness the body's own natural protein disposal system to selectively and efficiently degrade and remove disease-causing proteins.
-In addition to our robust preclinical pipeline of PROTAC® protein degraders against validated and "undruggable" targets, we have three investigational clinical-stage programs: vepdegestrant (ARV-471), a novel PROTAC estrogen receptor protein degrader, for the treatment of patients with locally advanced or metastatic ER+/HER2- breast cancer; and bavdegalutamide (ARV-110) and ARV-766, each an oral PROTAC protein degrader that targets the androgen receptor protein, for the treatment of men with metastatic castrate-resistant prostate cancer.
+We use our proprietary PROTAC® Discovery Engine to engineer proteolysis targeting chimeras, or PROTAC® targeted protein degraders, which are designed to harness the body's own natural protein disposal system to selectively and efficiently degrade and remove disease-causing proteins.
+In addition to our robust preclinical pipeline of PROTAC® protein degraders against validated and "undruggable" targets, we have four investigational clinical-stage programs: vepdegestrant (ARV-471) for the treatment of patients with locally advanced or metastatic ER+/HER2- breast cancer; bavdegalutamide (ARV-110) and ARV-766, each for the treatment of men with metastatic castrate-resistant prostate cancer; and ARV-102 for the treatment of patients with neurodegenerative disorders.

-Key Compensation Decisions and Action Regarding 2022 Executive Compensation
+Key Compensation Decisions and Action Regarding 2023 Executive Compensation

-Our board of directors and compensation committee made several key compensation decisions regarding the 2022 compensation of our executives taking into account our compensation philosophy and objectives, the needs and performance of our company, individual performance, and other factors such as market data and industry best practices.
+Our board of directors and compensation committee made several key compensation decisions regarding the 2023 compensation of our executives taking into account our compensation philosophy and objectives, the needs and performance of our company, individual performance, and other factors such as market data and industry best practices.

 - Base Salary Adjustments.
-The board of directors, upon recommendation by the compensation committee, reviewed and approved the base salary of our Chief Executive Officer and the compensation committee reviewed and approved the base salaries of our other named executive officers in February 2022.
-Our Chief Executive Officer and each of our other named executive officers received annual merit-based salary adjustments reflecting their performance and contributions and to maintain reasonable positioning relative to our peer companies. - Annual Cash Bonus.
-In February 2022, the board of directors, upon recommendation by the compensation committee, approved corporate goals, consisting of three main corporate goals focused on clinical stage development, preclinical pipeline and platform, and strategic and business development, each with certain subgoals and with its own weighting to reflect its importance to our business.
-In December 2022, the board of directors reviewed our achievements against our 2022 corporate goals and approved achievement of 114.3% of our 2022 corporate goals.
-The annual cash bonuses paid to our named executive officers in early 2023 for 2022 performance were based solely on the achievement of these corporate performance goals.
+The board of directors, upon recommendation by the compensation committee, reviewed and approved the base salary of our Chief Executive Officer and the compensation committee reviewed and approved the base salaries of our other named executive officers in February 2023.
+Our Chief Executive Officer and each of our other named executive officers received annual merit-based salary adjustments of 4% reflecting their performance and contributions and to maintain reasonable positioning relative to our peer companies. - Annual Cash Bonus.
+In February 2023, the board of directors, upon recommendation by the compensation committee, approved corporate goals, consisting of three main corporate goals focused on clinical-stage development, preclinical pipeline and platform, and strategic and business development, each with certain subgoals and with its own weighting to reflect its importance to our business.
+In December 2023, the board of directors reviewed our achievements against our 2023 corporate goals and approved achievement of 125% of our 2023 corporate goals.
+However, as part of our overall commitment to our employees, we funded a special bonus pool of 5% from the overall bonus pool of 125%.
+As such, the bonuses awarded to all employees, including our named executive officers, for 2023 were based on a corporate goal achievement level of 120.0%, and a portion of our employee population that contributed significantly to the company in 2023 received additional bonus amount.
+The annual cash bonuses paid to our named executive officers in early 2024 for 2023 performance were based solely on the achievement of these corporate performance goals and each named executive officer's target bonus amount, which remained unchanged year over year.

 • Long-Term Incentives.
-In February 2022, the board of directors, upon recommendation by the compensation committee, approved annual grants of stock options under the 2018 Plan to our Chief Executive Officer, and the compensation committee approved grants of stock options under the 2018 Plan to our other named executive officers.
+In February 2023, the board of directors, upon recommendation by the compensation committee, approved annual grants of stock options and restricted stock units, or RSUs, under the 2018 Plan to our Chief Executive Officer, and the compensation committee approved grants of stock options and RSUs under the 2018 Plan to our other named executive officers.